Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_System-Modelling/differential_equations.md

 (sec:differential_equations)=
 # Differential Equations

-:::{note} Refinement DE 1:
-All of the existing content in this chapter should be considered provisional at best.
+:::{note} Note to the Reader
+More application of these concepts can be seen in the associated prelab, {ref}`prelab-8` along with the labs {ref}`lab-5`, and {ref}`lab-7`.

+Additionally, there are excellent resources on Differential Equations such as {cite}`braun1983differential`, {cite}`zwillinger2021handbook`, if the reader needs a reference that is more in-depth than this review.
 :::

+## The Language of Change

-We have previously discussed techniques such as the Monte Carlo Method, System Dynamics, and Random Variate Generation.
-While these are essential for simulation, they are not sufficient for a complete understanding of modeling.
-Engineers and simulation practitioners must also be familiar with Differential Equations (DEs), as they are frequently used to approximate real-world behaviors into deterministic or stochastic models.
+We have previously discussed techniques such as System Dynamics, Monte Carlo methods, and Discrete Event Simulation.
+While these tools are powerful, the fundamental language of engineering exists as Differential Equations (DEs).

-The goal of this chapter is to provide a review of ODEs, PDEs, and SDEs, highlighting their application in simulation.
+A standard algebraic equation tells you what a variable is (e.g., position $x=5$).
+A differential equation tells you how a variable changes (e.g., velocity $\frac{dt}{dx}​=2$).
+In simulation, we rarely care about the static state of a system; we care about its evolution over time.
+Therefore, understanding DEs is required to approximate real-world behaviors, whether they are deterministic (ODEs/PDEs) or stochastic (SDEs).

+### The Initial Value Problem (IVP)

+A crucial concept for the reader to review is that a differential equation alone usually does not have a unique solution.
+It describes a family of possible behaviors.

+- The General Solution: $\frac{dt}{dy}​=y \rightarrow y(t)=Ce^t$.
+This describes an family of solutions in the form of  curves.
+- The Initial Condition: To simulate a specific scenario, we need a starting point, known as the Initial Condition (e.g., $y(0)=10$).
+- The Simulation: Solving the IVP allows us to trace the unique trajectory of the system from that starting point forward.

-## Classification of Differential Equations
+## The Classification of Differential Equations

 In general, a differential equation relates a function to its derivatives.
 The canonical Ordinary Differential Equation (ODE) takes the form: